-When we talk about cyber security, we often focus on the technological aspect—firewalls, encryption, complex passwords, biometric authentication, and pentesting.
-Yet, cyber security extends far beyond these protective measures.
-It's about understanding the pivotal role human behaviour and decision-making play in safeguarding our digital environment.
-It's about acknowledging that no matter how sophisticated our tech defences are, they're only as strong as the people operating them.
+When discussing cyber security, we typically emphasise the technological components such as firewalls, encryption, complex passwords, and biometric authentication.
+However, cyber security encompasses more than just these protective measures.
+It involves comprehending the crucial role that human behaviour and decision-making play in safeguarding our digital environment.
+It requires recognising that no matter how advanced our tech defences are, their strength is only as good as the people who operate them.

 If you've ever accidentally clicked on a suspicious link or used an easy-to-remember (and easy-to-guess) password, you've experienced firsthand how human actions can jeopardise cyber security.
 Indeed, the human element is often the weakest link in the cyber security chain, with 95% of cyber incidents starting with human error.
 We humans, by nature, can be forgetful, distracted, and, unfortunately, easily manipulated — traits that can make even the most robust systems vulnerable to breaches.